V.4. MISCELLANEOUS WORDS, PART 4/10 (kit-luf)

 – kizampele : example

-– (ki)zangu : sudden indisposition / sort of trap for birds / branch which serves as a bridge
+– (ki)zangu : sudden indisposition / kind of trap for birds / branch that serves as a bridge

 – (ki)zanguni : narrowness, little width